lmc297/BTyper3/README.md

 btyper3 -i /path/to/genome.fasta -o /path/to/desired/output_directory --fastani_path /path/to/FastANI_executable/fastANI
 ```

-#### Perform all default analyses, plus pseudo-gene flow unit assignment, using an assembled genome (complete or draft) in (multi-)FASTA format as input (assumes fastANI is in the user's path):
+#### Perform all default analyses, plus pseudo-gene flow unit assignment AND species type strain comparison, using an assembled genome (complete or draft) in (multi-)FASTA format as input (assumes fastANI is in the user's path):

 ```
-btyper3 -i /path/to/genome.fasta -o /path/to/desired/output_directory --ani_geneflow True
+btyper3 -i /path/to/genome.fasta -o /path/to/desired/output_directory --ani_geneflow True --ani_typestrains True
 ```

 #### Perform seven-gene MLST only, using user-supplied MLST gene sequences and the latest version of the PubMLST *B. cereus s.l.* database (sequences can be in multi-FASTA format, or concatenated into a single sequence in FASTA format):